taishariccara/vanilla-processors/BetaTestAndProofread.md

 If you want to proofread our book to get it ready for the initial release, please follow these steps:
 1. Create a github account if you don't have one yet.
 2. Find the project **bfabricius/vanilla-processors**
 3. Fork the project.
 You now have the latest version of the book source code.
+Make sure to setup your for to remote-track **bfabricius/vanilla-processors remotes/origin/master"** branch
 4. Check the main repository website to get a list of articles (and their paths within the source) that are up for proofreading.
 5. The source code is maintained in markdown language for simplicity.
 Organize a markdown text editor or plaine text editor, so that you can make your proof reading changes to the chapter in question.
 6. Once you are finished editing, create a pull request on github to request your changes to be merged into our master branch.